NLnetLabs/rotonda-doc/manual/source/why.rst

 Route Server
 ~~~~~~~~~~~~

-A Route Server (as mentioned in RFC7947) would be a clear-cut example
+A Route Server (as mentioned in RFC7947) would be a clear-cut example of a BGP
-of a BGP function.
-A Route Server requires the 'Speaking' features of the
+function.
+A Route Server requires the 'Speaking' features of the BGP protocol
-BGP protocol and the BGP state machine, but it does not require the best-path
+and the BGP state machine, but it does not require the best-path selection
-selection mechanism, at least not in the form mentioned in RFC4271 and its
+mechanism, at least not in the form mentioned in RFC4271 and its updates.
-updates.

 Route Reflector
 ~~~~~~~~~~~~~~~

 Likewise, a Route Reflector (RFC4456) serves a specific function in an iBGP network.
-Again, it requires the 'Speaking' features fo the BGP protocol, but it doesn't have to engage necessarily in best-path selection.
+Again, it requires the 'Speaking' features of the BGP protocol, but it doesn't have to engage necessarily in best-path selection.
 Very simple Route Reflectors would not have a need for RIBs, they would just reflect the announcements and withdrawals they receive to their iBGP peers.